RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## 4      4     8
     ## 5      5   121

-The barchart is an tried and true plot used to plot discrete variables.
+Now we see that for the 1 rating there are 72 reviews and for the 5 rating there are 121 (about 80%).
+Numerically, it seems the hospital has done relatively well.

-Here, we see that the ratings from 2 to 4, in terms of count, are minimal compared to 1 and 5; with the 5 rating being the most popular amongnst the reviewers.
-Next is to see the distribution of such.
+What we can do for the next steps are to separate the 228 reviews into 3 sections; 1 rating, 5 rating, and overall rating and see what words are associated within each.
+That would be interesting to figure out.

 ## WordCloud